Rosalía: 2020–2023: Collaborations and Motomami

 Recording sessions for Rosalía's third studio album started as early as 2019.
 Due to the COVID-19 pandemic, Rosalía relocated to Miami where she continued to work on the album while also providing vocals to multiple songs.
 On 4 September 2020, a remix of Sech's "Relación", which also features Daddy Yankee, Farruko and J Balvin, was released, earning Rosalía her second entry on the Billboard Hot 100, peaking at 64.
 She also took part in Bad Bunny's third solo studio album, El Último Tour del Mundo, on the track "La Noche de Anoche", which was later released as a single on Valentine's Day.
 The collaboration, performed on Saturday Night Live, became a huge commercial success, debuting at number two on the Spotify global chart with 6.63 million streams in a single day, marking the biggest debut for a song fully sung in Spanish in history.
-A week later, she collaborated alongside the Weeknd on the remix of "Blinding Lights" and, in January, with Billie Eilish on "Lo Vas a Olvidar", which was featured in a special episode of Euphoria.
+A week later, she collaborated alongside the Weeknd on the remix of "Blinding Lights" and, in January, with Billie Eilish on "Lo Vas a Olvidar", which was featured in the Euphoria special episode "Fuck Anyone Who's Not a Sea Blob".
 Rosalía later collaborated with Oneohtrix Point Never and Tokischa on "Nothing's Special" and "Linda" respectively.

 On 2 November 2021, Rosalía announced the title of her new album Motomami.
 It was released on 18 March 2022 through Columbia Records.
 Promotion prior to the album release encompassed the release of three singles and the promotional singles "Hentai" and "Candy".
 The lead single "La Fama", featuring the Weeknd, is an experimental bachata that saw great commercial success.
 It became Rosalía's seventh number one single in Spain while also peaking at five in France and reaching the top ten spot in eight other countries.
 In December 2021, Rockstar Games launched a new Grand Theft Auto Online radio station, Motomami Los Santos, curated by Rosalía and Arca.
 In February 2022, Rosalía revealed the album artwork for Motomami and released "Saoko" as the album's second single to wide critical acclaim.
 The song's accompanying music video, directed by Valentin Petit, was shot in Kyiv, mainly at Podilskyi Bridge.
 For its editing done by Petit and Jon Echeveste, the video would go on to win the MTV Video Music Award for Best Editing.
 On 24 February, Rosalía released "Chicken Teriyaki" as the album's third single.